The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Besides the location of the property, it is also very important to consider its entry price.

 Other than evaluating the affordability of the property, it is also imperative to assess its value relative to the surrounding properties to ensure it is fairly priced.
-At the same time, it is essential to carry out research to assess how properties nearby have performed, which can give you indications of the property’s capital appreciation potential.
+At the same time, it is essential to carry out research to assess how properties nearby have performed, which can provide indications of the property’s capital appreciation potential.

 Rental Yield